sakdinaxiao/Ai_bamboo_couting/README.md

 This project is not a polished package yet.
 It is closer to an experimental repo for model training and inference testing.

-What works right now:

-- running the main video inference pipeline
-- training a detection model
-- testing a trained model on a test split
-- counting tracked objects inside a counting zone

 ## Project Files